Sports Coach Logo Sports Coach Training Principles Fitness Components

 The Concept of Muscle Confusion

 Firstly, let us examine what the concept means.
-The term muscle confusion is used to describe the process of changing up an exercise routine with each new workout, so we confuse our muscles into not knowing what is coming next.
-It is based on the premise that following the same exercise plan week in and week out will sooner or later lead to plateaus in our gains sooner or later.
+Muscle confusion describes changing an exercise routine with each new workout, confusing our muscles into not knowing what is coming next.
+It is based on the premise that following the same exercise plan week in and week out will eventually lead to plateaus in our gains.

 Why?
 Because our muscles adapt to performing the same routine very quickly.
 Only a change in routine will result in a changing response from our body.